 The ability to embed diversity and accommodate difference in a workplace, operational framework, is crucial to employee and customer satisfaction.

-A well developed understanding of different cultural backgrounds, religion, spiritual and political beliefs is necessary for the effective people management. in an effective workplace environment.
+A well-developed understanding of different cultural backgrounds, religion, spiritual and political beliefs is necessary for effective people management. in an effective workplace environment.

 It helps to build confidence and competence around diversity and inclusion, whilst supporting and the development of highly efficient and well engaged individuals and workplace teams.

 Increasing understanding develops knowledge and skills to engage competent and inclusive behaviours amongst staff and stakeholders.
 It also helps to develop a workplace environment that is fluid and receptive to competing ideas.